What is it?

 Possibly effective for...

 - Osteoarthritis.
-Overall, research suggests that rose hip is beneficial for people with osteoarthritis.
-Most research shows that taking a specific rose hip product (Hyben Vital) twice daily for 3-4 months reduces pain and stiffness and improves function in people with osteoarthritis.
+Most research shows that taking a specific rose hip product (LitoZin/i-flex, Hyben Vital) by mouth twice daily for 3-4 months reduces pain and stiffness and improves function in people with osteoarthritis.

 Insufficient evidence to rate effectiveness for...

 - Obesity.
-Some research shows that taking rose hips powder mixed with apple juice does not affect weight or blood sugar levels in people who are obese.
-However, rose hip might modestly reduce cholesterol and blood pressure in obese people.
+Early research shows that taking rose hip powder mixed with apple juice does not affect weight or blood sugar levels in people who are obese.
+But it might slightly reduce cholesterol and blood pressure.

 - Preventing and treating colds.